PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

   - Step 15 impacts A1 only.
 All tasks
   - Step 16 impacts A0 only.
 All tasks

-Some notes:
+Our intuition:
 - The extra 3 steps (8 to 11) appear to support the SimpleUS9 and CascadeUS9 calculations.
-Recall that A0 only needs BaseAdd, and A1 only needs BaseAdd and UseCarry1, so we won’t see any Use Sum 9 calculations for them.
+Recall that A0 only needs BaseAdd, and A1 only needs BaseAdd and UseCarry1, so Use Sum 9 calculations is not relevant for them.
-- The last 5 steps (12 to 16) do approximately the same calculations in the 5 and 10 digit cases.
+- The last 5 steps (12 to 16) do approximately the same calculations in 1 and 2 layer cases.
 - With 2 layers, the staircase is 2 tokens wide.
 With 1 layer, the staircase was 3 tokens wide and handled BaseAdd (perfectly), UseCarry1 (perfectly) and UseSum9 (imperfectly).
-Our intuition is that with 2 layers, the staircase handles BaseAdd and UseCarry1 but some other mechanism handles UseSum9 (perfectly).
+Our intuition is that with 2 layers, the staircase handles BaseAdd and UseCarry1 but a new algorithm in steps 8 to 10 handles UseSum9 (with better accuracy than the 1 layer).

-# Which heads + steps impact which digits and tasks?
+# Which heads + steps focus on which tokens?
-By studying attention patterns we can see which token each head attentions to in each step.
+By inspecting attention patterns we can see which token each head attends to in each step.
 But we are not sure if the model actually relies on the output of that neuron+step.
 Sometimes models train neurons to do calculations and then ignore their results.

-CoLab Part 11B ablates **each** head in each step and see if loss increases for specific **digits** and **tasks**.
-This shows which steps are associated with calculating which digits and tasks.
-Any head+step not used in the calculations is marked with an X.
+CoLab Part 11B ablates **each** head in **each** step and see if loss increases for specific **digits** and **tasks**.
+This shows which steps+heads are useful and which are not.

+Combining the attentionss are associated with calculating which digits and tasks.
+All heads+steps that are not used in the calculations are marked with an X.

 <img src="{{site.url}}/assets/StaircaseA3L2_Part1.svg" style="display: block; margin: auto;" />

+This is our base evidence from which to hypothesise about the 2-layer algorithm.

 # Hypothesis #1
 Given the 2 layer attention pattern’s similarity to 1 layer pattern, and the above evidence, our first hypothesis was that the 2 layer algorithm:
-- Has higher accuracy than the 1 layer algorithm.
 - Is based on the same operations (BA, MC, MS) as the 1 layer.
 - Uses the new early steps to (somehow) do the US9 calculations with higher accuracy than the 1 layer model.
 - The long double staircase still finalises each answer digit’s calculation.
--The two attention nodes in the long double staircase steps do the BA and MC calculations and pull in US9 information calculated in the early steps.
+- The two attention nodes in the long double staircase steps do the BA and MC calculations and pull in US9 information calculated in the early steps.

 If this is correct then the 2 layer algorithm successfully completes these calculations:
 - A0 = D0.BA